inyong37/Vision/Tutorial/Infrastructure/Ansible.md

 ### Community Ansible

 The community distribution of Ansible contains a suite of powerful command line tools supported on most operating systems with Python installed.
-This includes Red Hat® Enterprise Linux®, Debian, Ubuntu, MacOS, FreeBSD, Microsoft Windows, and more.
+This includes Red Hat Enterprise Linux, Debian, Ubuntu, MacOS, FreeBSD, Microsoft Windows, and more.
 For more information on installing Ansible refer to the installation documentation.

 ### Red hat ansible automation platform